 Attempts to understand selected themes of social justice in the United States and the global community.
 Examines viewpoints of different groups of Christians concerning issues such as the market economy and business, the positive and negative consequences of international trade, the debate about the fairness of public policies in the United States, and the global community.
 Explores possible actions of concerned and compassionate Christians in collaboration with others to address problems of social injustice.
-Prerequisites: Senior standing; [GES110; THE201; Comparative Systems (G) course; Nature of Persons (N) course] or [GES246; Comparative Systems (G) course; Nature of Persons (N) course].
+Prerequisites: Senior standing; [GES140; GES160; THE201; Comparative Systems (G) course] or [GES246; Comparative Systems (G) course].
 Offered: Occasionally